MIA GAZLEY

 WELCOME

-A saxophonist from Chilliwack, British Columbia, Canada, Mia Gazley received her undergraduate degree at the University of British Columbia, studying saxophone under Dr. Julia Nolan.
-Mia has performed extensively with various groups in the Vancouver and Lower Mainland areas, including the Vancouver Philharmonic Orchestra, the Vancouver Metropolitan Orchestra, the Chilliwack Metropolitan Orchestra, the Vancouver Jazz Legacy Orchestra, as well as multiple other ensembles.
-She was part of the Greater Vancouver Youth Music Academy as a saxophone coach from 2014-2018 and assistant director for the wind ensembles from 2016-2018.
-She is currently on the North American Saxophone Alliance sub-comittee for Diversity, Equity, Inclusion, Belonging, and Accessibility.
+A saxophonist from Chilliwack, British Columbia, Canada, Mia Gazley received her undergraduate degree at the University of British Columbia, studying saxophone under Dr. Julia Nolan, as well as her Masters degree from the University of Florida under Dr. Jonathan Helton.
+Mia has performed extensively with various groups in the Vancouver and Lower Mainland areas, including the Vancouver

 Chamber music has been a large part of her performing career, and Mia performs regularly with the Azura Quartet, of which she holds the baritone saxophone chair.
 The Azura Quartet competed regionally, provincially, and nationally in Canada in 2017, where they won first place in the chamber music division at all three competitions.
 The quartet was also involved in the Chan Centre of the Performing Arts' "Chanfare" series, where the Chan Centre commissioned composition students at the University of British Columbia to compose fanfares for select concerts.
 For two years, the Azura Quartet worked alongside composers and premiered several works, which can be heard on the Chan Centre website.

 Mia has had the opportunity to work with several renowned saxophonists such as Dr. Frederick Hemke, Dr. Preston Duncan, Dr. Steven Stusek, Dr. Susan Fancher, Dr. Kenneth Tse, Dr. Kyle Horch, Dr. Allison Balcetis, Dr. James Houlik, and more.
 These experiences helped to shape the course of her musical journey.
-She recently received her Masters in Saxophone Performance from the University of Florida, studying under Dr. Jonathan Helton.

 As an active and avid performer in solo, chamber, and ensemble settings, having equipment that works for Mia is incredibly important to her.
 She is a Rousseau Mouthpiece Artist and uses them on all four saxophones for her classical playing, paired with D'Addario Organic Reserve reeds.
 For jazz playing, Mia currently uses JodyJazz mouthpieces.